Distributed Estimation and Inference for Semi-parametric Binary Response Models: Theoretical results

-\begin{remark}[Super-efficiency phenomenon] \cite{banerjee2019divide} and \cite{shi2018massive} showed that in many cube-root problems, as compared to the estimator on the entire dataset, although the divide-and-conquer averaging estimator achieves a better convergence rate under a fixed model, the maximal risk over a class of models in a neighborhood of the given model diverges to infinity.
-This is referred to as the super-efficiency phenomenon, which often appears in non-parametric function approximation \citep{brown1997superefficiency} and indicates a trade-off between performance under a fixed model and performance in a uniform sense.
-In contrast to the divide-and-conquer estimator {\AvgMSE}, the proposed multi-round estimator {\mSMSE} closely approximates the global estimate (the estimator on the entire dataset), which suggests that {\mSMSE} may not entail the super-efficiency phenomenon.
-We show in Section \ref{sec:sup-eff} of Appendix that, over a large class of models $\Theta$, it holds that: $\forall \varepsilon>0$, $\exists M_{\varepsilon}, N_{\varepsilon}$, such that $\forall n \geq N_{\varepsilon}$,
+\begin{remark}[Superefficiency phenomenon] \cite{banerjee2019divide} and \cite{shi2018massive} showed that in many cube-root problems, as compared to the estimator on the entire data set, although the divide-and-conquer averaging estimator achieves a better convergence rate under a fixed model, the maximal risk over a class of models in a neighborhood of the given model diverges to infinity.
+This is referred to as the superefficiency phenomenon, which often appears in nonparametric function approximation \citep{brown1997superefficiency} and indicates a trade-off between performance under a fixed model and performance in a uniform sense.
+In contrast to the divide-and-conquer estimator \texttt{(Avg-MSE)}, the proposed multiround estimator \texttt{(mSMSE)} closely approximates the global estimate (the estimator on the entire data set), which suggests that \texttt{(mSMSE)} may not entail the superefficiency phenomenon.
+We show in Section \ref{sec:sup-eff} of Appendix that, over a large class of models $\Theta $, it holds that: $\forall \varepsilon >0$, $\exists M_{\varepsilon}$, $N_{\varepsilon}$, such that $\forall n \geq N_{\varepsilon}$,

 where $T$ satisfies \eqref{eq:iteration_number}. \end{remark}